RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/DrawSpriteFX.md

 # DrawSpriteFX

 ## Description
-Draws `Frame` to a specified X and Y position with visual effects.
+Draws `Frame` at a specified X and Y position with visual effects.

 ## Parameters
 - `Frame`
-The ID of the sprite to draw.
+The ID of the SpriteFrame to draw.
 - `DrawFXFlag`
-The flag for the visual effect.
+The visual effect to apply.
 - `XPos`
 The position of the sprite on the horizontal axis in world-space.
 - `YPos`